M-Hitesh/IPL-Insights-Analysis/README.md

 1. **Team-wise Performance Trends:** Our analysis aims to uncover patterns and trends in the performance of IPL teams over the years.
 We explore win-loss ratios, streaks, and overall consistency to identify factors contributing to team success.

-2. **Player Statistics and Rankings:** Delving into player data, we analyze batting averages, bowling figures, and other performance metrics.
-Our goal is to identify standout players, trends in player rankings, and contributions to team success.
+2. **Player Statistics and Rankings:** Delving into player data, we analyze man of the match and series, and other performance metrics.
+Our goal is to identify trends in player rankings, and contributions to team success.

 ### Methodology